Akronix/mapa-sonoro-chaco/README.md

 # mapa-sonoro-chaco
+* English : Website for a map of sounds of a trip around Chaco Ra'anga area in Latin America.
-Sitio web para un mapa sonoro de la zona del Chaco Ra'anga en latinoamérica
+* Español : Sitio web para un mapa sonoro de la zona del Chaco Ra'anga en latinoamérica.

+You can watch it live here: https://akronix.github.io/mapa-sonoro-chaco/

 ## Browser support
 *This website is only tested on desktop browsers, mobile browsers are not guaranteed to behaviour correctly*